bobanetwork/boba_legacy/boba_documentation/developer/turing.md

 * Query [centralized off-chain price feeds](../../packages/boba/turing/test/005_lending.ts).
 Note - these cannot replace on-chain oracles and this approach should not be used for production use.
 An on-chain oracle such as ChainLink is the better design pattern.
 * Connect [on-chain events with commercial KYC providers](../../boba\_community/turing-kyc/README.md)

-There is more information on setting up your own servers and computer endpoints here:
+There is more information on setting up your own servers and compute endpoints here:

 * [Turing API Endpoints](../../packages/boba/turing/AWS\_code/AWS\_lambda\_setup.md)